-How Alice Macnair, trainee Community Care Law Solicitor in Brighton, successfully challenged a Local Authority’s treatment of an elderly care home resident as having “notional capital” and overturned the decision that she should self-fund her care fees.
+How Alice Macnair, Community Care Law solicitor in Brighton, successfully challenged a Local Authority’s treatment of an elderly care home resident as having “notional capital” and overturned the decision that she should self-fund her care fees.

 Anna sold her home, following the death of her husband, and used the proceeds to purchase a house with her adult son and his family, where they could all live together.

 Although she had been diagnosed with Parkinson’s Disease, her condition was well managed.
 She was able to look after her grandchildren, shared the household chores and had an active social life.